mlrun/mlrun/docs/runtimes/notifications.md

 # Notifications

 MLRun supports configuring notifications on jobs and scheduled jobs.
-In this section, the SDK for using notifications will be explained in detail.
+This section describes the SDK for notifications.

 - [The Notification Object](#the-notification-object)
 - [Local vs Remote](#local-vs-remote)